23 June 2020

 The title was eventually claimed by Archbishop Cox’s descendants.
 Sir Richard Cox, the eighth baronet and sheriff of Kilkenny, was a great-grandson of Archbishop Cox.

-Following his death in 1838, however, the later history of this title is obscure, and difficult to trace because of tangled family trees.
+Following his death in 1838, however, the later history of this title is obscure and difficult to trace because of tangled family trees.
 In not one instance did the title descend to an eldest son, and in only two instances – the third and fourth baronets – did it ever descend to a son at all.
-In all other cases, the title descended to brothers or cousins.
+In all other cases, the title passed to brothers or cousins.